PutuJem/tech230-CICD-with-Jenkins/README.md

 4. Add the version control system using the github repository's SSH URL and credentials; Use the SSH username with private key option.

+>Note: Specify the branch as `*/main` for this example, however once a new branch is introduced (i.e. `*/dev`) revert to this.

 ![](images/ssh.PNG)

-5. Tick the `GitHub hook trigger for GITScm polling` option to trigger a build any time a change is made in the GitHub repository; the repository is also shown within the Jenkins `workspace` for the particular item.
+1. Tick the `GitHub hook trigger for GITScm polling` option to trigger a build any time a change is made in the GitHub repository; the repository is also shown within the Jenkins `workspace` for the particular item.

 ![](images/webhook.PNG)